 During all our travels, Ren and I often shun frou-frou touristy food in favor of much more interesting street eats.
 Actively seeking out local delicacies, we’ve been fortunate to discover exotic fare such as tamilok in Palawan, bebek betutu in Indonesia, mountain ant larvae in Ilocos Sur, and bush tucker in Australia, just to recount a few.
 We’re going to Siem Reap in Cambodia this December, so you can be sure that we’ll be searching out bizarre foods there as well.
 I’ve read that they do a mean fruit bat soup. 😉

-Having heard so much about the unconventional offerings at Balaw Balaw like soup no. 5, uok, and kamaro, we made the decision not to order anything that wasn’t in the exotic section of their menu.
+Having heard so much about the bizarre Filipino dishes at Balaw Balaw like soup no. 5, uok, and kamaro, we made the decision not to order anything that wasn’t in the exotic section of their menu.
 With 1,500 pesos worth of Groupon voucher to “try everything once,” you didn’t think that we’d drive all the way to Angono, Rizal just to order a plate of liempo did you? 😉

 Masks are all the rage here at Balaw Balaw.